mesaguy/ansible-prometheus/docs/keepalived_exporter_gen2brain.md

     prometheus_keepalived_exporter_gen2brain_extra_opts: []

-The version of keepalived_exporter to install.
-The source version defines the version as specified in version control:
+The version of keepalived_exporter_gen2brain to install.
+The default version can be found in the [keepalived_exporter_gen2brain variables file](../vars/software/keepalived_exporter_gen2brain.yml) and can be used to override the default version:

-    prometheus_keepalived_exporter_gen2brain_version: "0.3.0"
+    prometheus_keepalived_exporter_gen2brain_version: "1.0.0"

-    prometheus_keepalived_exporter_gen2brain_src_version: "0.3.0"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_keepalived_exporter_gen2brain_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9650: